NORVIControllers/EC-M12-BC-C6-C-B/EC-M12-BC-C6-C-B Test/README.md

      Now go back to the **Arduino IDE** and verify that the correct **COM port** is selected.

-     Open the Serial Monitor, then open another serial monitor and select the STM board COM port to monitor the communication data, as shown below.
+     The left-side serial monitor represents the device serial interface, used for viewing the real-time debugoutput and internal communication logs from the EC-M12-BC-C6-C-B system.

+    The right-side serial monitor represents the RS-485 to USB converter serial interface, which is used to observe the incoming and outgoing RS-485 communication data between     the device and external systems.

      ![RS485](Images/RS485.png)